Overview

 36° 44′ N, 05° 09′ W

-Ronda is a beautiful town in the Andalusia region, that seems frozen in time.
+Ronda is one of the many beautiful white villages in the Andalusia region, that seems frozen in time.
 It is located on an Andalusian mountain plateau and is carved down the middle by the El Tajo gorge.
-In this town you find some impressive historical ruins and a magnificent panoramic view over the valley.
-With its centuries-old bridges and cobblestone streets, Ronda should definitely be on your to do list in the South of Spain.
+In this town, you find some impressive historical ruins and a magnificent panoramic view over the valley.
+With its centuries-old bridges and cobblestone streets, Ronda is definitely one of the best places to visit in Southern Spain.

 No time to read now?